kjolley/BIGSdb_documentation/data_query.rst

 .. image:: /images/data_query/sequence_query.png

 Paste your sequence in to the box - there is no need to trim.
-Normally, you can leave the locus setting on 'All loci' - the software should identify the correct locus based on your sequence.
-Sometimes, it may be quicker, however, to select the specific locus or scheme (e.g. MLST) that a locus belongs to.
+Often, you can leave the locus setting on 'All loci' - the software should identify the correct locus based on your sequence.
+Sometimes, especially in databases with a large number of defined loci, it may be quicker, however, to select the specific locus or scheme (e.g. MLST) that a locus belongs to.

 .. note::